 Transition (in Background Scrollmation sections)

-The 'Transition' section option applies to Background Scrollmation sections and adds a fast or slow fade effect between each of the images in the section.
+The transition section option applies to Background Scrollmation sections and adds a fast fade or slow fade effect between each of the images in the section.

 Title, Text Over Media and Background Scrollmation sections include one or more options for enabling text to fade on scroll.
 Having text fade in or out can give a little more time for your images to dominate the screen.